thundercore/public-full/README.md

 ```

-## Check Voter Status
+## Check Validator Status

-1. Check Log
+1. Check Log for curren role
 ```
-tail -f ./logs/thunder.verbose.log
+tail -f ./logs/thunder.verbose.log | grep "I am"
 ```
-* The process number will increase rapidly.

-2. If you are a voter, you will receive log with Notarization,
+2. If you are a validator, you will receive log with Notarization,
 ```
 tail -f ./logs/thunder.verbose.log | grep onReceivedNotarization